 The portfolio may invest in securities of non-U.S. issuers, including securities of emerging markets issuers.
 Non-U.S. issuers are issuers that are organized and have their principal offices outside of the United States.
 Non-U.S. securities may be issued by non-U.S. governments, banks or corporations, or private issuers, and certain supranational organizations, such as the World Bank and the European Union.
-The portfolio considers emerging market issuers to include issuers organized under the laws of an emerging market country, issuers with a principal office in an emerging market country, issuers that derive at least 50% of their gross revenues or profits from goods or services produced in emerging market countries or sales made in emerging market countries, or issuers that have at least 50% of their assets in emerging market countries, or issuers that have at least 50% of their assets in emerging market countries, or issuers that have at least 50% of their assets in emerging market countries, or issuers that have at least 50% of their assets in emerging market countries and emerging market governmental issuers.
+The portfolio considers emerging market issuers to include issuers organized under the laws of an emerging market country, issuers with a principal office in an emerging market country, issuers that derive at least 50% of their gross revenues or profits from goods or services produced in emerging market countries or sales made in emerging market countries, or issuers that have at least 50% of their assets in emerging market countries and emerging market governmental issuers.
 Emerging markets generally will include, but not be limited to, countries included in the Morgan Stanley Capital International (MSCI) Emerging + Frontier Markets Index.